bmwcarit/MoCOCrW/doc/examples/example_asymm_key.md

 ## Reading a Public Key from a PEM string

-The following variables pemEccPrivKeySect409k1 and pemEccPubKeySect409k1 are strings which are going to hold the Private and the Public PEM's Key.
+The following variables pemEccPrivKeySect409k1 and pemEccPubKeySect409k1 hold a PEM representation of the public and private key, respectively.

 Public Key:
 ```cpp